aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 1. AWS Glue Data Brew Data Quality Check: If the data quality check passes the data is passed to the next step.
 If the data quality check fails the admin user receives a Simple Notification Services alert via email.
 2. Data Transformation Glue Workflow: Batch records are transformed and prepared for the carbon data lake calculator microservice.
 3. Data Compaction: night data compaction jobs prepare data for analytics and machine learning workloads.
-4. Emissions Calculator Lambda Microservice: An AWS Lambda function performed emissions factor database lookup and calculation, outputting records to a Amazon DynamoDB table and to an S3 bucket for analytics and AI/ML application.
+4. Emissions calculator AWS Lambda microservice: An AWS Lambda function performed emissions factor database lookup and calculation, outputting records to a Amazon DynamoDB table and to an S3 bucket for analytics and AI/ML application.
 5. Data Transformation Ledger: Each transformation of data is recorded to a ledger using Amazon Simple Queue Service, AWS Lambda, and Amazon DynamoDB.

 Review the [Data Pipeline Stack](lib/stacks/stack-data-pipeline/stack-data-pipeline.ts), [README](lib/stacks/stack-data-pipeline/README.md), and [Stack Outputs](#data-pipeline-stack-outputs)

 ### Emissions Factor Reference Database Sample

-The Carbon Emissions Calculator Microservice comes with a pre-seeded Amazon DynamoDB reference table.
+The carbon emissions calculator microservice comes with a pre-seeded Amazon DynamoDB reference table.
 This data model directly references the sample emissions factor model provided for development purposes.
+The sample data model is adapted from the [World Resource Institute (WRI) GHG Protocol Guidance](https://ghgprotocol.org/guidance-0).
+Please consult the WRI guidance to confirm the most up-to-date information and versions.

 The sample provided is for development purposes only, and it is recommended that carbon data lake users modify this JSON document and/or create their own using a similar format.
+Please modify the provided data model when deploying your own application using the instructions found in the [Setup section](#-setup).

 ### AWS AppSync GraphQL API